Kautenja/gym-super-mario-bros/README.md

 single attempt to clear it.
 Upon a death and subsequent call to `reset`, the environment randomly selects a new stage.
 This is only available for the standard Super Mario Bros. game, _not_ Lost Levels (at the moment).
-To use these environments, append `RandomLevels` to the `SuperMarioBros` id.
-For example, to use the standard ROM with random stage selection use `SuperMarioBrosRandomLevels-v0`.
+To use these environments, append `RandomStages` to the `SuperMarioBros` id.
+For example, to use the standard ROM with random stage selection use `SuperMarioBrosRandomStages-v0`.
 To seed the random stage selection use the `seed` method of the env, i.e., `env.seed(1)`, before any calls to `reset`.

 ## Step